 These tiny arachnids eat the sap and lay their eggs on the undersides of leaves.
-They wrap infected areas in webbing and the plant matter quickly decays as they eat at it.
+They wrap infected areas in webbing, and the plant matter quickly decays as they eat.

 You can remove spider mites by spraying with a water solution of insecticidal soap.

 These soft-bodied creatures cause immense damage to the hydrangea leaves quickly.
-They aren’t easy to see using merely the naked eye, but the honeydew residue that they leave behind attracts ants.
+They aren’t easy to see using the naked eye, but the honeydew residue they leave behind attracts ants.

-You can treat aphids by spraying the hydrangea with water (a strong stream of it) or washing down its leaves with an insecticidal soap solution.
+You can treat aphids by spraying the hydrangea with water (a strong stream) or washing down its leaves with an insecticidal soap solution.